digitalmacgyver/vedit/README.rst

 - The output Sample Aspect Ratio (SAR) for a Window can be set.
 All inputs and outputs are assumed to have the same SAR.
 If not set the SAR of the Video input will be used, or 1:1 will be used if there is no Video input.
 - Some video files report strange Sample Aspect Ratio (SAR) via ``ffprobe``.
 The nonsense SAR value of 0:1 is assumed to be 1:1.
 SAR ratios between 0.9 and 1.1 are assumed to be 1:1.
 - The pixel format of the output can be set, the default is yuv420p.
-- The output video framerate will be set to 30000/1001
+- The output video frame rate will be set to 30000/1001
 - The output will be encoded with the H.264 codec.
 - The quality of the output video relative to the inputs is set by the ffmpeg -crf option with an argument of 16, which should be visually lossless.
 - If all input clips have the same number of audio channels, those channels are in the output.
 In any other scenario the resultant video will have a single channel (mono) audio stream.